rotundasoftware/cartero/README.md

 ## Getting started

-Colin Wren's awesome <a href="https://vimeo.com/71364424">Intro to Cartero</a> screencast walks through setting up Cartero for a simple Express application.
-As shown in the screencast, you'll want to:

-Install Cartero via npm:
+<a href="https://github.com/colinwren">Colin Wren's</a> awesome <a href="https://vimeo.com/71364424">Intro to Cartero</a> screencast walks through setting up Cartero for a simple Express application.
+As shown in the screencast, you'll first want to install Cartero via npm:

 	npm install cartero